-National Council for Behavioral Health President and CEO Chuck Ingoglia today released the following statement in response to the conclusion of the trial of former Minneapolis police officer Derek Chauvin, on trial for the death of George Floyd:
+National Council for Mental Wellbeing President and CEO Chuck Ingoglia today released the following statement in response to the conclusion of the trial of former Minneapolis police officer Derek Chauvin, on trial for the death of George Floyd:

 “The actions of Derek Chauvin have fueled concerns over systemic racism in the U.S. and the way officers in communities across the nation engage with people of color.